EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 Existing APIs implemented with other than MeteoGate-recommended technologies can still be valid if they include the necessary metadata and notification mechanisms.

-For further API implementation guidance, refer to [OGC Developer Portal](https://developer.ogc.org), [OGC E-learning materials](https://opengeospatial.github.io/e-learning/index.html) and [OGC EDR tutorial](https://ogcapi-workshop.ogc.org/api-deep-dive/environmental-data-retrieval/), which provide documentation., tutorials, examples, and best practices for OGC API standards, including OGC API-EDR.
+For further API implementation guidance, refer to [OGC Developer Portal](https://developer.ogc.org), [OGC E-learning materials](https://opengeospatial.github.io/e-learning/index.html) and [OGC EDR tutorial](https://ogcapi-workshop.ogc.org/api-deep-dive/environmental-data-retrieval/), which provide documentation, tutorials, examples, and best practices for OGC API standards, including OGC API-EDR.
 Also, the [STAC website](https://stacspec.org/en/) provides tutorials and other developer resources.

+The [OGC EDR Workshop repository](https://github.com/EUMETNET/ogc-edr-workshop) contains example implementations, configuration files, and test data that demonstrate how to publish data using the OGC API - Environmental Data Retrieval (EDR) standard.
+It is recommended for Data Publishers looking to understand and test EDR-based APIs in a MeteoGate-compatible setup.

 **Recommendations**